Things to Do in the Artsy Town of Sebastopol

 Photo courtesy of Facebook: Luther Burbank’s Gold Ridge Experiment Farm

-Luther Burbank, an American botanist and pioneer of agricultural science, is one of California’s most underrated heroes who deserves much more of the spotlight than he tends to get.
-Without him, we wouldn’t have the russet potato, the shasta daisy (which took 17 years to make), or the plumcot (half plum, half apricot).
-Visit the Luther Burbank’s Experiment Farm where the horticulturist developed these, as well as over 800 other varieties of fruit and nut trees, flowers, and vegetables.
-The farm is a city park that is open from dusk to dawn every day of the year.
-Grab a brochure to take the self-guided tour or schedule a docent-led tour ($5 per person).
-You can also buy plants in the nearby nursery and, if you want to learn more about the wizard of a horticulturist’s life, you can tour his home and gardens in nearby downtown Santa Rosa.
+Luther Burbank, an American botanist and pioneer of agricultural science, just may be one of California’s most underrated heroes.
+Without him, we wouldn’t have the russet potato, the shasta daisy (which took 17 years to make), or the plumcot!
+In Sebastopol, you can visit the Luther Burbank Experiment Farm where the horticulturist developed these, as well as over 800 other varieties of fruit and nut trees, flowers, and vegetables.
+Take a self-guided tour or opt for a docent-led tour to explore the grounds, which are open daily from dawn until dusk.

 Unsplash | Ryan Arnst